Stay-at-home parents have a critical and gratifying job; raising their children to be responsible, caring, empathetic adults.

 Repair a Home

 Stay-at-home parents can often get grants to repair or improve their residences by applying for benefits at a non-profit or state agency recipient.
-Single-earner families often meet the criteria for these programs.
+Single-earner families frequently meet the criteria for these programs.

-Free grants for homeowners for repairs go to low-income families, funding projects that reduce energy consumption or address health and safety issues.
+Low-income families can get home repair funding for projects that reduce energy consumption or address health and safety issues.
 Several government initiatives support these efforts.

 Go Back to School